Skip Navigation

 Storrs Spring Admission Program

 It’s no secret – UConn has become a very competitive university.
-The University of Connecticut receives over 40,000 undergraduate applications annually for a limited number of spaces in the incoming fall class.
-There will be great Connecticut students each year who we will be unable to accommodate.
+The University of Connecticut received over 55,000 undergraduate applications for a limited number of spaces in the incoming fall class.
+There will be great students each year who we will be unable to accommodate.

 Students accepted to the Storrs Spring Admission Program are chosen at the time of application review; there is no additional application required.
 Typically students who begin their UConn career at a regional campus must spend their first 54 credits at the regional campus before transitioning to Storrs.